Our Services

 If you fit one or more of these categories and you're waking up gasping for air and exhausted, it's crucial to take action.

-If you're experiencing these warning signs, use Ubie's free AI-powered Sleep Apnea Syndrome symptom checker to quickly assess your risk and understand whether you should seek professional medical evaluation.
+If you're experiencing these warning signs, take 3 minutes to complete Ubie's free AI-powered symptom checker to quickly assess your risk, understand your symptoms, and discover whether you should seek professional medical evaluation.

 Describe your symptoms clearly: how often you wake gasping, daytime tiredness, snoring, morning headaches, and any risk factors you have.
 Be honest—your health depends on it.